 Convoy of Hope is still sending tractor-trailers filled with water and supplies to help those who have either lost homes or don’t have access to food and supplies because of the fires.
 Here is an update from Convoy of Hope President Hal Donaldson.

-Springfield, Mo.
 Convoy of Hope’s response to the fires along the West Coast is underway.
-Having already supplied blankets and water in the area, we are sending additional trucks of food, water, and other supplies to the affected area.
+Having already supplied blankets and water in the area, we are sending additional trucks of food, water, and other supplies.